openstack-infra/zuul/doc/source/zuul.rst

 Zuul has three configuration files:

 **zuul.conf**
-  Credentials for Gerrit and Jenkins, locations of the other config files **layout.yaml**
+  Connection information for Gerrit and Gearman, locations of the other config files
+**layout.yaml**
   Project and pipeline configuration -- what Zuul does **logging.conf**